radiantlogic-v8/documentation-new/documentation/global-sync-guide/concepts-and-definitions/sync-engine-and-transformation.md

 ## Script

 When attribute mappings are insufficient to achieve your business logic, you can use Java scripting (or [Rules](#rules-based-transformation)).
 This is helpful when lookups or other complex logic is required and the capabilities of the attribute mappings and rules options are insufficient.
-The Main Control Panel > Global Sync tab provides an interface for configuring the script (with some support for basic syntax checking).
+The Main Control Panel > Synchronization tab provides an interface for configuring the script (with some support for basic syntax checking).
 If you prefer a [full Java development environment](../configuration/script.md#use-a-java-ide-to-customize-scripts), you can install something like Eclipse and import the RadiantOne Custom Project.

 See [Script](../configuration/script.md) for configuration steps.